-Tamper protection allows you to add Linux and Windows processes to whitelists and update protected files in real time.
+Tamper protection allows you to add Linux and Windows processes to the whitelists and update protected files in real time.

 How tamper protection works